 Electrolysis is a common method of removing unwanted hair.
 A small needle or thin metal probe is inserted into the opening of the skin where hair grows (small sacs beneath the skin called hair follicles).
 Next, a low-level electrical current passes through the needle or probe into your skin and destroys the hair follicle.
 Hair is unable to grow back in an area where the follicle has been destroyed.

 The process of electrolysis can be slow and can require several treatment sessions to destroy the hair follicles.
-Treatment can be uncomfortable—the feeling is sometimes described as having little rubber bands snapping at your skin.
-The destruction of each individual hair follicle may take from less than 1 second up to 20 seconds.
+Treatment can be uncomfortable.
+The destruction of each individual hair follicle may take a few seconds.